Kevin Hart will receive the Kennedy Center's Mark Twain Prize for lifetime achievement in comedy

 WASHINGTON — Comedian Kevin Hart has been chosen to receive the Kennedy Center's Mark Twain Prize for lifetime achievement in American humor, capping a three-decade career that has seen him rise from the open mics of Philadelphia to become one of his generation's most successful performers.

 Hart, 44, launched his career as a teenager performing at venues such as The Laff House in his native Philadelphia under the name of Lil Kev.
-He recalled his early stand-up performances as a string of brutal failures that included being booed off the stage multiple times and at one point, he claimed, having a piece of chicken thrown at him on stage.
+He recalled his early stand-up performances as a string of brutal failures that included being booed off the stage multiple times and at one point, he said, having a piece of chicken thrown at him onstage.

 Hart has gone on to become one of the country's most bankable and ubiquitous performers, with 11 of his films opening at No. 1 at the box office.
 All told, his films have grossed more than $4.23 billion in global revenue.